 Analyzing Individual Activities

-- Negative float should not be allowed in baseline approval as it indicates already delay in project as it occurs during updating actual progress if plan is behind the schedule.
+The negative float should not be allowed in baseline approval as it indicates already delay in a project as it occurs during updating actual progress if a plan is behind the schedule.

-- Activity Duration should be logical, filter all the activities with highest duration and ask for it if any suspicious duration found.
+Activity Duration should be logical, filter all the activities with the highest duration and ask for it if any suspicious duration found.
 It should be around 15-21 days maximum.

 Activity Description Analysis